 Nonsuch Park Joint Management Committee Meetings

 Three Councillors from the London Borough of Sutton and three from Epsom & Ewell Borough Council sit on the JMC.
 Meetings are held four times a year.
 The dates are agreed at the meeting in April and published on Epsom & Ewell Borough Council's municipal calendar.
 The public are able to ask questions at the 15 minute informal session prior to each meeting.
 Registration is required 15 minutes prior to the start of the meeting.
 Members of the public are also able to address the JMC for three minutes on an agenda item.
 Registration is required by 12 noon on the day prior to the JMC meeting.
-This can be via the link to request to speak form which should be completed online and submitted.
-Alternatively, the Democratic Services Officer responsible for the JMC can be contacted on 01372 732000 or by email.
+This can be arranged by contacting the Democratic Services Officer responsible for the JMC by calling 01372 732000 or by email.

 Data Protection and Freedom of Information